jlperona-teaching/ecs390-fall18/syllabus/syllabus.rst

     *Monday, alternate*: 17:10 - 18:00, room TBA

 For the days in which we'll be doing presentations, there will be a second seminar, listed above.
-There's too many people in the class to be able to have everybody present in only one hour per week, so we're going to split up into two for the presentations.
+There's too many people in the class to be able to have everybody present in only one hour per week, so we're going to split up into two groups for the presentations.

 The above only applies for the presentation days.
 For the first and fifth classes, everybody will show up at 16:10 on Monday.